 For further exploration of the town's cultural diversity and to learn something about its secular history, visitors should stop at the Bethlehem Museum, which was established by the Arab Women's Union to celebrate the area's Palestinian cultural heritage.
-The exhibits include displays from traditional household items to clothing, jewellery and old photographs, and allow insight into the town's domestic history.
+The exhibits include everything from traditional household items to clothing, jewellery and old photographs, and allow insight into the town's domestic history.

 Travellers should note that Bethlehem is in the West Bank and vulnerable to regular outbreaks of violence between Jewish and Palestinian factions.
 The security situation should be checked before contemplating a visit.